Thomas Harriot was a polymath – a mathematician, astronomer, physicist, navigator, and linguist.

 In a lost work, Arcticon, Harriot described new navigational methods utilizing solar and pole star observations to determine latitude, and other advances in observational methods.
 Harriot’s work provided Raleigh with the best methods of navigation in Europe.

-Raleigh introduced Harriot to two Native Americans, Manteo and Wanchese, who had come to England.
+Raleigh introduced Harriot to two Native Americans who had come to England, Manteo and Wanchese.
 From them, Harriot learned the Algonquian language and recorded it using his own phonetic alphabet.
 He also learned about conditions in the New World; Harriot’s information helped settlers prepare for life there.

 In 1585, Harriot sailed to North America on an expedition funded by Raleigh.
 He lived for about a year on Roanoke Island off the coast of North Carolina, where he became more fluent in the Algonquian language, translating it for other members of the expedition.
 The Algonquians introduced Harriot to their habit of smoking tobacco in pipes, which he later promoted enthusiastically in England.

-In 1588, Harriot described what he had learned about the New World in A briefe and true report of the new found land of Virginia.
+In 1588, Harriot described the New World in A briefe and true report of the new found land of Virginia.